-The storage of athletic equipment, i.e., Basketball hoops, goal post, etc. shall be on the homeowner's property and beyond the easement area.
-When in use, placement roadside permissible so long as it does not impede vehicular traffic.
-All equipment shall be removed from road side by November 1 of each year.
+The storage of athletic equipment, i.e., Basketball hoops, goal post, etc. shall be on the homeowner's property.
+When in use, placement in the roadways is permissible so long as it does not impede vehicular traffic.

 I. Tree Protection Rule